MUYUTwilighter/Farm-The-Ingots/README.md

 1. Full resource pack feature is supported.
 Find and download resource packs [here](https://www.curseforge.com/minecraft/search?page=1&pageSize=20&sortBy=relevancy&class=texture-packs) or [here](https://modrinth.com/resourcepacks), then put the downloaded files into `<GameDir>/resourcepacks`.
 2. Shaders are supported by default but you need to download shaderpacks from [here](https://modrinth.com/shaders) and [here](https://www.curseforge.com/minecraft/search?page=1&pageSize=20&sortBy=relevancy&class=shaders), then put the downloaded files into `<GameDir>/shaderpacks`.
 3. This modpack integrates with [Yes Steve Model](https://modrinth.com/mod/yes-steve-model), which allows you to modify the player model.
+4. From `0.1.4`, This modpack integrates with [Distant Horizons](https://modrinth.com/mod/distanthorizons), while it will be automatically disabled when you are not a host to keep compatibility with multiplayer.

 # License